 It is widely known that the drilling fluid´s primary function is to keep well control and prevent an influx of formation fluid to the well causing a blowout.
 The mud also prevents loss to the formation by keeping the hydrostatical pressure.
 Not a big issue in the top sections of the well.
 As we approach the reservoir, however, the consequences of a loss to the formation is critical.
 The permeability is reduced, and the danger of emulsion is lurking in the dark.

-The geologists do their utmost to give you exact information about the pressure in the formation.
+The geologists do their utmost to give you exact information about the strenght/pressure in the formation.
 However, sometimes the pressure in the well differs from the prognoses.
 To take extra precautions, a LOT (Leak-Off Test), or an FIT (Formation Integrity Test), is performed.
 You close the BOP and increase the pressure through the string.
-By carefully monitoring the pressure, you get an exact figure of the formation pressure before you enter.
-Then you have an indication of how much pressure you will meet in the section, and it is easier to decide the mud weight.
+By carefully monitoring the pump-in pressure (LOT), you verify the strength of the formation, thus how much pressure you may apply.
+Then it is easy to decide the mud weight.

 The mud needs to be tailored to suit the formation in question.
 There are different factors the mud engineer has to consider to determine the correct mud.
 The pressure, the temperature, the type of formations and the size of the pores being the most dominant.
 Oil based and water based are the most common mud types.
 Different weighting material is used to give the drilling fluid the desired mud weight, the most common being Barite with a specific gravity of 4.2 SG.
 Other minerals are also used, such as Calcium Carbonate.